Booodaness/Scientific-Notes/Booodaness/_to-do.md

 ## To do

+- [ ] Statistics and abstract algebra
 - [ ] Lattice mechanics
-- [ ] Statistics with linear algebra
-- [ ] Discrete topology
 - [ ] Classical lattice field theory

 ## In progress

-- [ ] Phase space analysis of harmonic oscillators

 ## Done